2018 is filled with a bunch of firsts and lasts.

 To make it clear, he didn’t learn makeup as a guise to win my heart.
 This isn’t a noble knight gesture.
 It’s just a skill that’s innate in him.
 I mean, he took makeup workshops before he even knew my name.

 “When I was a kid, I watched my mother put on makeup.
 I thought of it as an art form,” he mentioned when I asked what led him to pick up the skill.
 He didn’t learn it for kicks or any other agenda.
 He just respected it.
-My straight boyfriend respected femininity early on more than I did in the past years.
+My straight boyfriend respected femininity earlier than I did.
 It’s a weird dynamic.
 But my open-minded ass says, Who gives a shit?
 That’s why I let him teach me.